 Earlier this week, award-winning poet Chimwemwe Undi charmed a UWinnipeg audience with her earnest reading from her work Scientific Marvel.
 Scientific Marvel is a collection of poems that earned her the 2024 Governor General’s Literary Award in Poetry.

-Undi, a prolific writer, editor, activist, and lawyer, based on Treaty 1 territory in Winnipeg, has been appointed as the 11th Parliamentary Poet Laureate for a two-year term that began on January 1, 2025.
+Besides being a poet, Undi is a prolific writer, editor, activist, and lawyer based on Treaty 1 territory in Winnipeg.
+She was recently appointed as the 11th Parliamentary Poet Laureate for a two-year term that began on January 1, 2025.

 Her poetry has profound imagery that not only enchants but excites.